About the Department

 Our Degree Programs

-The Department of Sociology’s focus on diversity and inequality is reflected in the courses that are offered, which are wide-ranging.
-At the undergraduate-level, courses include: aging, criminology, economic life, deviance, death and dying, education, environment, families, gender, global poverty, human sexuality, juvenile delinquency, leisure, race and ethnicity, social problems, social stratification, sport, urban sociology, and women's health -- to name but a few.
-At the graduate-level, courses include a strong emphasis on research methodologies and statistical analyses, and the doctoral program emphasizes continued exploration of methodology and theory, while also advancing understanding of social policy, social stratification, and the fundamental assumptions of sociology.
+The Department of Sociology’s course offerings at the undergraduate level are wide-ranging and include: aging, criminology, economic life, deviance, death and dying, education, environment, families, gender, global poverty, human sexuality, immigration and identity, leisure, medical sociology, race and ethnicity, social problems, social stratification, sport, urban sociology, and women's health -- to name but a few.
+At the master's level, courses include an emphasis on research methodologies, intersectionality, and understanding social problems, and the doctoral program emphasizes continued exploration of statistical analyses, theory, intersectionality, and social policy.

-The University of Louisville offers the following degrees: bachelor of arts and bachelor of science (including an online bachelor of arts), master of arts, and doctor of philosophy.
-If you have questions about any of these degree programs, contact Dr. Jonetta Weber, Director of Academic Services for Sociology.
+The University of Louisville offers the following degrees: bachelor of arts and bachelor of science, both of which are available as fully online degrees (along with minors in sociology, diversity and inequality, sociology of culture, and health, medicine, and well-being), master of arts, and doctor of philosophy.
+If you have questions about any of these degree programs, contact Dr. Jonetta Weber, Undergraduate Program Mentor and Graduate Program Advisor in Sociology.

 The Department of Sociology is a member of the College of Arts & Sciences